 Pickleball can be played as either a singles or doubles game.
 For both singles and doubles, the size of the court is 20×44 feet, the same as a double badminton court.

 Rules of the game include:

-- The serve must be underhand and below the waist—and it must be made at least one foot behind the baseline, struck diagonally
+- The serve must be underhand and below the waist.
+It must be made at least one foot behind the baseline, struck diagonally.

-- Only the team serving the ball is able to score points, which take place when the opposite side fails to return the ball or commits other faults, such as hitting the ball out of bounds
+- Only the team serving the ball is able to score points.
+Points are earned when the opposite side fails to return the ball or commits other faults, such as hitting the ball out of bounds.

-- When the ball is served, the receiving team must let the ball bounce once before hitting it back, as must the serving team when returning it
+- The ball must bounce once when the ball is served.
+The receiving team must let the ball bounce once before hitting it back, as must the serving team when returning it.

 - Once the ball has bounced once in each team’s court, it is permitted to volley the ball (i.e., hit it before it bounces)